Our knowledge of orthopaedics. Your best health.

 • Compression.
 To prevent additional swelling, lightly wrap the area in a soft bandage.

 • Elevation.
-As often as possible, rest with your foot raised up higher than your heart.
+As often as possible, rest with your foot raised higher than your heart.

 In addition, nonsteroidal anti-inflammatory drugs, or NSAIDs, such as ibuprofen or naproxen can help relieve pain and reduce swelling.